BadOPCode/quick-compare/README.md

 # quick-compare
 Node module for doing quick file system compares.
 This is a really simplistic model that returns back a JSON object of the differences between files.
+This module purely deals with the file system information.
+The stats directory is just a means of recording and comparing the same directory to itself.

 ## Reference

 ### fileCompare

 The method fileCompare just compares two files specified as strings and returns a callback with a JSON object that contains each files stat information in a object called stats, as well as three other properties.  fullPath; exists; size_diff; modified_diff. fullPath is the path to the file that the current object in array is comparing.
 The method exists returns true if the file exists or false if the file can not be found. size_diff is the difference in bytes from the compared other file in array. modified_diff is the difference in miliseconds from the other file in array.